-Google has partnered with Simba Technologies Inc, a Magnitude Software Company to provide JDBC drivers that leverage the power of Cloud Spanner's Query syntax.
+Google has partnered with Simba Technologies Inc, a Magnitude Software Company to provide the official Cloud Spanner JDBC drivers.

 The intent of these drivers is to help users connect the power of Cloud Spanner with existing tooling and infrastructure that does not have native integration.

 Known issues and FAQ

 Can I use these drivers to issue Data Manipulation Language (DML) and Data Definition Language (DDL) statements?

 Yes, the drivers support DML and DDL statements.

 How do the drivers deal with Cloud Spanner parent-child or interleaved table relationships?